GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-97/index.md

 specifically designed for client-server messaging.

 It supports sending data, reliably with its streams APIs, and unreliably with its datagram APIs.
-It's supported in Web Workers.
+It's supported in web workers.
 And because it exposes a Streams compliant interface, it supports optimizations around backpressure.

 To use it, you'll need a server that supports HTTP/3, which is generally